A Luxurious Experience At Kinosaki Onsen Ryokan

 There are four different styles of Japanese-style rooms at Nishimuraya Hotel Shogetsutei.
-The first being the Japanese-style Standard Room which the smallest of the Japanese-style rooms, it can host 1-4 people comfortably.
+The first is the Japanese-style Standard Room which is the smallest of the Japanese-style rooms, it can host 1-4 people comfortably.

 The Japanese-style Superior Room is the one we stayed in while at Nishimuraya Hotel Shogetsutei and it provided a larger space than the standard room.
 The room also had a few special touches to differentiate itself from the standard room such as the bathroom and the sitting area being larger, as well as a powder room area with a large vanity.
 Each superior room also provides a fantastic view of the mountain forest or the base of the mountain forest.